 2.Provide for a diversity of competition.

-In the first two weeks of the league, the scheduling of games is 100% random, with only an emphasis on scheduling teams within the same Division.
+In the first two weeks of the league, the scheduling of games is 100% random, with only an emphasis on scheduling teams within the same Conference.
+Scheduling teams within the same Division is not emphasized in the first two weeks.

 Scheduling for the third week of the league is based on the results of the first week.
 Scheduling for the fourth week of the league is based on results after the second week.
 This patter continues through the end of the regular season.